 Three fish species exploited on shallow reefs and reported from MCEs, Centropyge potteri, Ctenochaetus strigosus, and Parupeneus multifasciatus, were selected to compare estimates of production and reproductive output on shallow-reef versus MCE habitats.
 Data for populations on shallow reefs were generated during previous studies (Longenecker and Langston 2008; Langston, Longenecker and Claisse 2009).
 For populations on MCEs, 37 C. potteri, 33 C. strigosus, and 33 P. multifasciatus were collected from MCE depths in the ‘Au‘au Channel.
-These specimens were used to generate length-weight and length-fecundity relationships, and to estimate size-at-maturity using the methods of Longenecker et al. (2013) (Longenecker et al. 2013).
-These specimens were also used to describe size-specific sex ratios using the method of Longenecker et al. 2014.
+These specimens were used to generate length-weight and length-fecundity relationships, and to estimate size-at-maturity using the methods of Longenecker et al. (2013).
+These specimens were also used to describe size-specific sex ratios using the method of Longenecker et al. (2014).
 A single, transverse section of each sagitta was prepared and examined to describe growth (Longenecker and Langston 2006).
 Otolith preparations rarely included the primordium, so age was estimated by counting the number of increments past an easily identifiable check mark for each species, and adding an assumed number of days for the region inside the mark.
 The check mark corresponded to 36 d for C. potteri (Thresher and Brothers 1985), 76 d for C. strigosus (Langston, Longenecker and Claisse 2009), and 21 days for P. multifasciatus (Longenecker and Langston 2008).
-Growth II (Henderson PA 2006) was used to construct vonBertalanffy growth curves for C. potteri and C. strigosus, and a Gompertz growth curve for P. multifasciatus.
+Growth II (Henderson, Seaby and Somes 2006) was used to construct vonBertalanffy growth curves for C. potteri and C. strigosus, and a Gompertz growth curve for P. multifasciatus.
 We also conducted 21 laser videogrammetry surveys (Figure 7) to estimate densities and describe the size structure of the target species in the ‘Au‘au Channel.
 For each survey, a pair of divers swam a constant heading for a distance limited by bottom time and influenced by current speed and direction.
 Start and stop points of each transect were estimated using a GPS receiver towed on a surface float.
 To estimate fish densities, one diver counted all target species individuals observed within a 4-m wide swath along the transect, for a total of 16,278 m2 surveyed.
 To describe size structure, the second diver used a laser videogrammetry apparatus to record all individuals encountered while maintaining sight contact with the dive partner (i.e., laser videogrammetry was not constrained to the 4-m belt transect).